top of page

 📌 Stay connected with us for more expert-backed insights on early childhood learning, parenting tips, and preschool readiness.

-At The Learning Cottage, we believe in the power of early childhood education to shape the future of our children.
+At The Learning Cottage, we believe in the power of early childhood education to shape the future for our children.
 Our goal is to provide quality preschool and early childhood education services that help children reach their full potential.

 Kandivali Center: THE LEARNING COTTAGE Preschool Daycare and Activity Center, No 10/11, Shree Yamuna CHS, Opposite Poisar Gymkhana Gate 2, Boraspada road, Kandivali west, Mumbai - 400067, Maharashtra.
 Email: info@thelearningcottage.co.in